This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

 So, WMG didn’t seem to want to share squat with Laipply for a number of years.

 But, then the multinational entertainment and record label conglomerate either decided that some revenue was better than none or suddenly started to care what I had written two years ago when I discovered that Evolution of Dance had been blocked.

 In either case, don’t assume that you can freely sample a song under the “fair use” principle.
 And if you want to include some music or sound effects in your videos, without having to negotiate licenses with each copyright owner, then use the YouTube Audio Library to find high-quality audio tracks, which are royalty-free.

 Year 2: May 29, 2006 to May 28, 2007

-One of the top viral videos from YouTube’s second year, this video was uploaded in April 2007.
-It now has 122 million views and 1.4 million engagements.
+One of the top viral videos from YouTube’s second year was ‘Chocolate Rain’ Original Song by Tay Zonday.
+Uploaded in April 2007, it has 130 million views and 1.7 million engagements.

-Howard Davies-Carr, the father of the two boys, lives in the UK.
-He uploaded the video to YouTube so that it could be watched by the boys’ grandfather, who was living in the U.S.
+Howard Davies-Carr, Harry and Charlie’s father, lives in the U.K. He uploaded the video to YouTube so that it could be watched by the boys’ grandfather, who was living in the U.S.

 Year 3: May 29, 2007 to May 28, 2008